 Since the coronavirus-related market sell-off that occurred in March 2020 – US stocks have recovered much faster than their UK counterparts.
 For example, in the 12 months prior to writing this page, the FTSE has grown by just over 14%.
 Over the very same period, the S&P 500 has grown by over 42%.

-In comparison, the Dow Jones consists of just 30.
-With this in mind, it might be worth considering the iShares Core S&P 500 UCITS ETF.
-This best S&P 500 ETF works much in the same way as the previously discussed FTSE 100 fund.
+The iShares Core S&P 500 UCITS ETF works much in the same way as the previously discussed FTSE 100 fund.
 That is to say, iShares will buy all 500 shares that are listed on the index.

-This means that through a single investment – you will build an instant portfolio that contains 500 American shares.
+This means that through a single investment – investors can build an instant portfolio that contains 500 American shares.
 To give you an idea of some of the biggest names held by the iShares Core S&P 500 UCITS ETF, check out the list below:

 - Alphabet (Google)